marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 You can, of course, argue for and against these priorities.
 I can already now hear poor Stakeholder C that have not been granted any capacity at all for the last 5 strategy reviews screaming in agony.
 Maybe next meeting, C-ey.
 Maybe next...

-But rememer that we are now discussing capacity planning.
+But remember that we are now discussing capacity planning.
 It's not about **what is most important now**, because that is something that the stakeholder is best suited to know and care about.

 We are not asking the team to take on more work, it's just about how to divide their capacity, **on a suitable workload level**.